KIA MAINTAINS MOMENTUM IN J.D. POWER VEHICLE DEPENDABILITY STUDY AS TOP MASS MARKET BRAND FOR THIRD CONSECUTIVE YEAR

 Three Models Captured Segment Awards including Sportage and Forte

-- Mass market Kia vehicles reported to have fewest problems after three years of ownership1
+- Mass market Kia vehicles reported to have fewest problems after three years of ownership

 - Substantial award bolsters brand's strong track record in J.D.
 Power study